ASalad42/AWS-Serverless-Computing/README.md

 Site bare bones:
 - CSS (look and feel of the site i.e font and styles)
-- JS (bootstrap js file, jquery popular libarary and recommened if ever running dynamic website, config.js store values custom to app such as api endpoints and userpool names, site.js )
+- JavaScript JS (bootstrap js file, jquery popular libarary and recommened if ever running dynamic website, config.js store values custom to app such as api endpoints and userpool names, site.js )
 - HTML (rendering site- brings in css and js)

-#### JavaScript syntax reminder
+#### JavaScript
+JavaScript is the world's most popular programming language.
+JavaScript is the programming language of the Web.
+Made to run in the browser and the DOM (Document Object Model) can only be manipulated in a single thread.

+Syntax:
 - == equivalent values
 - === equal values of the same type
 - null - an object of type null (nothing)